As someone who works in process improvement, I’m constantly intrigued by the process decisions that I see companies make.

-But someone has decided that the flight attendants all stand in the same position they used to, channeling Buddha in a zen-like trance until the moment they have to show the exits.
-Apparently, the graphics and voiceover on the video is not enough – we need the Flight Attendants to do their little pointy waves to show us the nearest exit.
+But someone has decided that the flight attendants all stand in the same position they used to, channelling Buddha in a zen-like trance until the moment they have to show the exits.
+Apparently, the graphics and voiceover on the video are not enough – we need the Flight Attendants to do their little pointy waves to show us the nearest exit.

 Speaking of seatbelts, is there anyone left who is still unsure of how a seatbelt works?
 Is this really a necessary part of the demonstration?